Creating AI Agents

 ReActAgent supports writing system prompts, selecting large language models, writing descriptions, configuring runtime state storage, configuring input/output, adding tools, and adding knowledge bases.

 System prompts are important guidelines for Agent behavior and decision-making.
 They provide Agents with key information such as task objectives, role settings, and behavioral norms, guiding Agents to complete tasks more accurately.
-Properly designed system prompts can improve Agent's intelligent performance and interaction experience.
+Well-designed system prompts can improve an Agent's intelligent performance and interaction experience.

 Considering that many developers are not skilled in writing prompts, JitAi provides default system prompt templates.
-Developers can modify based on the default templates, and after mastering prompt writing techniques, they can write according to their own format.
+Developers can modify these default templates, and after mastering prompt writing techniques, they can write according to their own format.

 The entire left area of the Agent visual editor is used for prompt writing.
 Developers can fill in the template as needed and delete unnecessary parts.